How do you write text over arrows in LaTeX?

 You will see the use of \xrightarrow command for this expression in different latex books or online documents, which is available in the amsmath and mathtools package.

-Write text over double arrow in LaTeX
+Write text over a double arrow in LaTeX

 Notice the program below, where the \xLeftarrow and \xRightarrow commands are used for left and right double arrows.